-Locator endpoint manager plug-in (locator endpoint)

-This is the portion of the locator that resides with the service endpoints you want registered in the locator service.
+Locator endpoint manager plug-in (locator_endpoint) This is the portion of the locator that resides with the service endpoints you want registered in the locator service.
 It registers its service endpoint with the locator service when they become active, and it deregisters them when they are shut down.
 This plug-in is also responsible for registering its endpoints with the locator if the locator service is restarted.

-Locator consumer plug-in

-(locator client)

-This plug-in queries the locator service and returns a reference to the target service.
+Locator consumer plug-in (locator_client) This plug-in queries the locator service and returns a reference to the target service.
 When you load an instance of the service_locator or locator_endpoint plug-in into an Artix container, the container automatically loads the peer_manager plug-in.
 The peer_manager plug-in is responsible for the fault tolerant behavior of the locator service.
 The service_locator and locator_endpoint plug-ins are optionally used alongside the wsdl_publish plug-in.
-IONA strongly recommends using the wsdl publish plug-in when working with the locator.
+The wsdl_publish plug-in is strongly recommended when working with the locator.
 How do the plug-ins interact?
 In the examples in this book and in locator demonstration code, the locator service plug-in is deployed in an Artix container.
 Although it can be deployed in any Artix process, the recommended approach is to use the container.
-The Artix container and plug-in architecture is described in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime.

-The locator service plug-in automatically loads the peer_manager service, and if specified, the wsdl_publish service, into the same Artix container.
-The container's URL is published in some way so that other processes can locate the container.
+The Artix container and plug-in architecture is described in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime. and if specified, the wsdl_publi natically loads the peer_manager service, sh service, into the same Artix container. d in some way so that other processes can